Pluto-Learning/pluto-user-auth/README.md

 # Pluto Learning User and Authentication Service

-This is the user management and authentication service for the Pluto Learning platform.
+This a backend service to handle user management and authentication/authorization for the Pluto learning platform.

 ---